construction calculator

 When to use it

-• Estimating how many fixtures or bulbs you need by dividing total lumens by fixture output.
+• Estimating how many recessed cans, track heads, or surface fixtures you need by dividing total lumens by the lumen output per fixture.

 Tips & cautions